Adam Murimuth's Continuation and Robert of Avesbury’s 'The Wonderful Deeds of King Edward III'

 On 21st February 1484 Joachim "Nestor" Hohenzollern Elector Brandenburg was born to John "Cicero" Hohenzollern Elector Brandenburg (age 28) and Margaret of Thuringia (age 35).

 On 21st February 1499 Edmund Tudor 1st Duke of Somerset was born to King Henry VII of England and Ireland (age 42) and Elizabeth York Queen Consort England (age 33) at the Palace of Placentia, Greenwich [Map] being their sixth child.
 On 24th February 1499 he was christened at the Church of the Observant Friars, Greenwich [Map].
 His godparents were Margaret Beaufort Countess Richmond (age 55), Edward Stafford 3rd Duke of Buckingham (age 21) and Bishop Richard Foxe (age 51), then Bishop of Durham.
 He is believed to have been created 1st Duke Somerset on the same day although there is no documentation.
+He died aged one in 1500.

 On 21st February 1507 James Stewart 1st Duke Rothesay was born to King James IV of Scotland (age 33) and Margaret Tudor Queen Scotland (age 17) at Holyrood Palace, Holyrood.
 He a grandson of King Henry VII of England and Ireland.
+He died aged one in 1508.

-On 21st February 1518 John Oldenburg was born to Christian II King Denmark II King Norway (age 36) and Isabella of Austria Queen Consort Denmark and Norway (age 16) at Copenhagen.
+On 21st February 1518 John Oldenburg was born to Christian II King of Denmark II King Norway (age 36) and Isabella of Austria Queen Consort Denmark and Norway (age 16) at Copenhagen.

 Henry Machyn's Diary.
 21st February 1559.
 The xxj day of Feybruary my lade (age 62) was browth in-to Lambethe chyrche the qwer and dobull reylyd, and hangyd with blake and armes; and she had iiij goodly whyt branchys and ij dosen of grett stayffes torchys, and ij haroldes of armes, master Garter and master Clarenshus, in ther cotte armurs; a-for a grett baner of armes, and iiij baners rolles, and iiij baners of santtes; and then cam the corsse, and after morners; the chyff morner was my lade chamberlen Haward (age 44), and dyvers odur of men (and) women; and after durge done to the dukes plasse; and the morow, masse of requiem done, my lade was bered a-for the he awtter.